Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The EngageUI toolkit includes an IDE specially designed for producing EngageUI apps.

 ### EngageUI apps have self-documenting interfaces
-An EngageUI app's user interface is automatically documented at 2 levels:
+An EngageUI app's user interface is automatically documented
+via documentation constructs included in the API.
+Interface documentation is at 2 levels:
 1. High-level -- The app dashboard provides high-level documentation for the app.
 Pressing Ctrl launches the app dashboard in its current context.
 2. Low-level -- Each activity-handler contains an interface descriptor